 In like manner, midwives would carry fire in their right hand and make a circle round the baby three times.
 This was done every morning and evening, with the rising and setting of the sun, until the baby was christened.
 This same pattern of circling something three times carrying a flame in the right hand could be used to bless many things.
 Each family would bless their own house, fields, and cattle in this manner and it was called the dessil.

-There is a famous story of St Ninian, that famous missionary to the Picts in present day Scotland, which was written down by Ailred, Abbot of Rievaux in his work The Life of St. Ninian.
+There is a famous story of St Ninian, that famous missionary to the Picts in present day Scotland, which was written down by Aelred of Rievaulx in his work The Life of St. Ninian.
 Ninian, we are told, made a habit of granting the episcopal blessing not only to humans but also to livestock.
 The precise manner in which this blessing was bestowed, at least in one particular instance, is described by Ailred like this:

 “Therefore, all the animals being gathered into one place, when the servant of the Lord had looked upon them, he lifted up his hand and commended all that he had to the Divine protection.
 Going, therefore, round them all, and drawing as it were a little circle with the staff on which he leant, he enclosed the cattle, commanding that all within that space should that night remain under the protection of God.”